OpenEvalProject/evals/manuscripts/elife-90148/v1/manuscript.md

 As described in the previous section, none of AAB, LAB, or the yeast in the late-stage foods strongly promoted larval growth individually, while mixing AAB with LAB or the yeasts did (Figure 2C–F and Figure 2—figure supplement 1C–F).
 All of our results so far strongly suggest that these interspecies interactions among the microbes underlie the promotion of larval growth by late-stage microbiota.

-## The isolated yeast species promote varying degrees of larval development, but all support larval development upon heat killing
+### The isolated yeast species promote varying degrees of larval development, but all support larval development upon heat killing

 We found that the early-stage yeast H. uvarum facilitated larval development, whereas the dominant yeasts in the late stage, P. kluyveri and S. bacillaris, did not (Figure 2A–D and Figure 2—figure supplement 1A–D).
 To elucidate the underlying mechanisms behind these diverse outcomes, we conducted comprehensive comparative analyses with the respective yeasts.
 We used six yeast species that originated from the fermented bananas (Kazachstania humilis, Martiniozyma asiatica, and Saccharomycopsis crataegensis in addition to the aforementioned three species) and a laboratory strain of the model species S. cerevisiae, which was rarely detected in our food samples (Figure 4).

 ![Figure 4.](https://cdn.elifesciences.org/articles/90148/elife-90148-fig4-v1.jpg)

 **Figure 4.:** (A, B) The percentage and timing of pupariation of larvae feeding on live yeasts on banana agar.
 Graphs are presented as in Figure 2. n = 3–4.
 (C) Heat map of gene expression values for first instar larvae fed on each yeast species.
 Freshly hatched germ-free larvae were placed on banana agar inoculated with each microbe and collected after 15 hr feeding to examine gene expression of the whole body.
 The data of the genes that were differentially expressed between the H. uvarum-fed larvae and the Starmerella bacillaris-fed larvae are shown.
 Plots showing the result of GO term (D) or KEGG pathway (E) enrichment analysis of the RNA-seq data.
 Genes that showed significantly higher expression on each of the supportive species than on both the non-supportive species were analyzed.
 10 terms/pathways that showed the smallest FDR in each analysis are shown.
 (F) Heat maps showing the similarity between our RNA-seq data and microarray data in Zinke et al., 2002, shown as described in Figure 3.
 (G–J) The percentage and timing of pupariation of the larvae feeding on heat-killed yeasts on banana agar (G, H) or live yeasts on a nutritionally rich medium (I, J).
 Graphs are depicted as in Figure 2. n = 3–4.
-H. uva, Hanseniaspora uvarum; K. hum, Kazachstania humilis; M. asi, Martiniozyma asiatica; Sa. cra, Saccharomycopsis crataegensis; Pi. klu, Pichia kluyveri; St. bac, Starmerella bacillaris; BY4741, Saccharomyces cerevisiae BY4741 strain; GF, germ-free; NA, not applicable; days AEL, days after egg laying.Figure 4—source data 1.Figure 4.
+H. uva, Hanseniaspora uvarum; K. hum, Kazachstania humilis; M. asi, Martiniozyma asiatica; Sa. cra, Saccharomycopsis crataegensis; Pi. klu, Pichia kluyveri; St. bac, Starmerella bacillaris; BY4741, Saccharomyces cerevisiae BY4741 strain; GF, germ-free; NA, not applicable; days AEL, days after egg laying.

 When we provided each species to GF larvae, the larvae fed on H. uvarum showed the highest percentage of pupariation, while larvae fed on K. humilis or M. asiatica also pupariated at relatively high rates, albeit with a slower timing for M. asiatica (Figure 4A, B).
 We classified these three species as the ‘supportive’ yeast species.
 In contrast, larvae fed on P. kluyveri or S. bacillaris, which are the dominant species during the late stage, showed notably low percentage of pupariation, leading to their classification as ‘non-supportive’ (Figure 4A, B).
 Inoculation with S. crataegensis or a laboratory strain of S. cerevisiae BY4741 resulted in reduced percentages and delayed timing of pupariation compared to the inoculation with the supportive species, thus earning the designation of ‘mild’.
 These results underscore the variable abilities of individual yeast species to promote larval development.